-The careful reader may have noticed that we have refrained from saying that a subprocess is an object in the system.
-The reasons for this are twofold.
-First, a subprocess does not have existence independent of the process which contains it.
-Second, and more important, we wish to have a means for referring to 'similar' subprocesses with the same name in different processes, so that the same user-defined operations can be shared by a number of processes.
-To achieve this goal we introduce the last type of ECS system object, which is called a class code and consists simply of a 60-bit number.
-This number is divided into two equal parts, called the permanent and temporary parts.
-There are two operations on class codes:
+As the careful reader may have noticed, we have refrained from saying that a sub-process is an object in the system.
+There are two reasons for this.
+Firstly, a sub-process does not exist independently of the process that contains it.
+Secondly, and more importantly, we wish to have a means of referring to similar subprocesses in different processes by the same name, so that the same user-defined operations can be shared by a number of processes.
+To achieve this goal, we introduce the last type of ECS system object.
+It is called a class code and consists simply of a 60-bit number.
+This number is divided into two parts, called the permanent and temporary parts.
+There are two operations on class codes: •

-- 1. Create a class code with a new permanent part, never seen before, and zero temporary part. - 2.
-Set the temporary part of a class code.
+- 1 Create a class code with a new permanent part, never seen before, and a temporary part equal to zero. - 2 Set the temporary part of a class code.
 This operation requires one of the option bits to be set.
 It is therefore possible to fix the temporary part also, simply by turning off this bit.

-A class code can be thought of as a rather flexible means for authorizing various things to be done without requiring the possession of a large number of individual capabilities.
-A subprocess, for example, is named by a class code.
-This means that anyone with a capability for the class code can create an operation which calls on the subprocess with that name.
-When the operation is created, a capability for it is returned and can then be passed to other processes like any capability.
-If the class code is passed along with it, subprocesses with the same name can be created in several processes and called with the same operation.
-Since the permanent part of a class code is unique, there is no chance that independently created operations will name the same subprocess.
-Furthermore, it is easy to create a subprocess which cannot be called by any operation, simply by creating a new class code and then using it to name the subprocess.
+A class code can be thought of as a rather flexible means for authorizing various things to be done without the need for a large number of individual capabilities.
+A sub-process, for example, is named by a class code.
+This means that anyone with a capability for the class code can create an operation that calls on the subprocess with that name.
+When the operation is created, a capability for it is returned and can then be passed to other processes like any other capability.
+If the class code is passed along with it, sub-processes with the same name can be created in several processes and called with the same operation.
+Since the permanent part of a class code is unique, there is no chance that independently created operations will name the same sub-process.
+Furthermore, it is easy to create a sub-process that cannot be called by any existing operations, simply by creating a new class code and then using it to name the sub-process.

-The most useful application of the scheme is in connection with subsystems consisting of a number of operations, various files containing code and data, and perhaps several subprocesses.
-All the necessary information can be gathered together into one C-list and used to create copies of the subsystem (subprocess) in any number of processes.
+The most useful application of the scheme is in connection with sub-systems consisting of a number of operations, various files containing code and data and, perhaps, several sub-processes.
+All the necessary information can be gathered together into one C-list and used to create copies of the sub-system in any number of processes.

-Another application for class codes is built into the ECS system: they are used to authorize the creation of user-defined types of capabilities.
-Thus there is an operation which takes a class code and a data word and creates a capability (see figure 4) with type given by part of the class code and second word given by the data word.
+One other application for class codes is built into the ECS system: they are used to authorize the creation of user-defined types of capability.
+Thus there is an operation that takes a class code and a data word and creates a capability (see Figure 4) with the type given by part of the class code and the second word given by the data word.
 Such capabilities will always produce errors if given to ECS system operations, but they may be passed successfully to user-defined operations.
 In this way users can create their own kinds of objects and take advantage of the ECS system facilities for controlling access to them.